nmshd/documentation/_includes/scenarios/integrate/create-attribute-for-peer.md

 In our example, the Sender only requires the Recipient to accept the EMailAddress and the BirthDate, which is why the individual [CreateAttributeRequestItems]({% link _docs_integrate/create-attribute-for-peer.md %}#description-of-createattributerequestitem) and the [RequestItemGroup]({% link _docs_integrate/create-attribute-for-peer.md %}#create-multiple-attributes-with-a-requestitemgroup) within the Request have specified corresponding values in their `mustBeAccepted` property.
 We assume that the Recipient wants to accept the Request and all its CreateAttributeRequestItems with the exception of the BirthPlace.

 If the Recipient wants to accept the [Request for creating Attributes]({% link _docs_integrate/create-attribute-for-peer.md %}#request-for-creating-attributes), it must accept all [CreateAttributeRequestItems]({% link _docs_integrate/create-attribute-for-peer.md %}#description-of-createattributerequestitem) for which the `mustBeAccepted` property is set to `true`.
-It is therefore not permitted for the Recipient to refuse to accept the EMailAddress or the BirthDate proposed by the Sender.
+It is therefore not permitted for the Recipient to refuse to accept the EMailAddress or the BirthDate offered by the Sender.
 {: .notice--info}

 Because the Recipient accepts the EMailAddress of the Sender and also accepts at least one [CreateAttributeRequestItem]({% link _docs_integrate/create-attribute-for-peer.md %}#description-of-createattributerequestitem) of the [RequestItemGroup]({% link _docs_integrate/create-attribute-for-peer.md %}#create-multiple-attributes-with-a-requestitemgroup), it provides the following values for responding to the two components within the `items` property of the [Request]({% link _docs_integrate/create-attribute-for-peer.md %}#request-for-creating-attributes):